alxbetz/mira/README.md

 ### Requirements

-* MacOS 10.13.6+ or any flavor of Linux
+* MacOS 10.13.6+ or any flavor of Linux with Kernel version 4.4+
 * R version 3.6.0+
 * bowtie 1.2.2+